sathyamus/ReadME/BigData.md

    *Solution* : Assign Storage Blob Data Owner / super user rights, to avoid the recursive process to checking rights on each object during delete of an object.

+  PS : Remove unwanted temprary folders / empty folders.
+       Focus on regular purging.
+       Focus on compaction.
+	   Try coalesce / repartiton (may add little more time to the run of the spark job)

 ##### MapReduce Paradigm

   Map